-The folklore about evil or wicked eye dates back to ancient Mesopotamia to Babylonian and Assyrian cultures.
-These are the birth places of Western theology.
+The folklore about evil or wicked eye dates back to ancient Mesopotamia, to Babylonian and Assyrian cultures.
+These are the birthplaces of Western theology.
 It all starts here.

 We first ask participants if they have heard of the evil or wicked eye.
-We ask them to tell us what they know and what they believe.
+Then, we ask them to tell us what they know and what they believe.
 We show them the Hamsa symbol.
 Many people with Indo-European backgrounds learn about the evil or wicked eye curse and Hamsa from their families.
 It illustrates the connection we have with our ancestors.

 This discussion leads to other types of family and cultural folklore, and these connections always lead back to origins of Western theology.
 Then, back again to the correlation between viewing people’s pictures, like in the cultural photograph exercise above, the children’s picture.